tsoding/bi-format/README.md

 - After that come the bytes of the Blob,
 - After that comes exactly ONE newline `\n`.

-Here is how a bunch of blob fields would look like in a bi file:
+Here is how a bi file with a bunch of blob fields and an integer field would look like:

 ```
 :i count 3